 - Landlords must comply with the law when attempting to end your tenancy.
 There are strict rules about the forms and procedures which must be used.
 A Landlord cannot simply evict a tenant without a Court Order and this will only be granted on certain grounds.
 Your landlord must specify the grounds on which they are seeking to evict you in a ‘Notice to Leave,’ and specify the date that you must leave the property by.
 You can find guidance on Notices to Leave here (https://www.gov.scot/binaries/content/documents/govscot/publications/form/2017/11/private-residential-tenancy-prescribed-notices-forms/documents/notice-to-leave/fc5eea5b-c822-4a69-b993-a6f86e7eb4f4/fc5eea5b-c822-4a69-b993-a6f86e7eb4f4/govscot%3Adocument/3009%2BCOVID-19%2B-%2BTenant%2BGuidance%2BNotice%2Bto%2BLeave.pdf)

 - Resident Landlord and homestay landlords should issue a Room Licence.

 Your Agent/Landlord is responsible for...

-- Keeping in repair the structure and exterior of the dwelling house, including drains, gutters and external pipes.
+- Ensure the property meets the ‘Repairing Standard ’ as per section 13 of the Housing (Scotland) Act 2006, for example, by keeping in repair the structure and exterior of the dwelling house, including drains, gutters and external pipes.